 In June 2019, Mr. Fried reached a settlement in the Melcher Litigation.
 Pursuant to a separate June 2019 settlement agreement between the Company, Mr. Fried, and the representative of the former Face It stockholders, the Company agreed to contribute a portion of the amount Mr. Fried agreed to pay the Melcher parties.
 Specifically, the Company agreed to pay \$0.4 million to the Melcher parties on Mr. Fried's behalf in light of Mr. Fried's asserted indemnity obligations against the Company.
 As a result of the settlements, all claims against the Company, including claims for indemnification, have been released by Mr. Fried and the former Face It stockholders.
 The Company also released claims it asserted against Mr. Fried and the former Face It stockholders.
 The Melcher Litigation and the arbitration have been dismissed.

-The Company incurred a total of approximately \$1.4 million in fees and expenses, of which \$0.5 million and \$0.8 million was incurred during the three and six months ended June 30, 2019, including the legal fees advanced on Mr. Fried's behalf and the amount contributed to settle the Melcher Litigation.
+The Company incurred a total of approximately \$1.4 million in fees and expenses including legal fees advanced on Mr. Fried's behalf and settlement contributions for the Melcher Litigation.
 These amounts were included in general and administrative expenses.